Lead Qualification: Lessons Learned from the Trenches and Front-lines

-Buyers now have more resources than ever before and will usually be more than 50% through a buying process at point of contact.
+July 5, 2016 – Buyers now have more resources than ever before and will usually be more than 50% through a buying process at the point of contact.
 As a result, lead qualification has increased in popularity.
-Many qualification processes have involved automation based on the prospect’s content and/or website activity, and the rise of Marketing Qualified Leads (MQL) through these activities have exploded onto the business scene.
+Many qualification processes have involved automation based on the prospect’s content and/or website activity, and the rise of Marketing Qualified Leads (MQL) through these activities has exploded onto the business scene.
 Their buzz in sales and marketing circles has never been higher.

 While automation is a great way to track, score, and be electronically responsive, there is incredible value in qualifying MQL through a brief phone conversation, utilizing strategic internal resources.
 If done properly, the result of this more personal qualifying effort leads to better sales/marketing alignment, increased velocity in the pipeline, and most importantly, a more satisfying experience for the buyer.